viamrobotics/docs/docs/manage/fleet/_index.md

 tags: ["fleet management", "cloud", "app"]
 ---

-Viam's fleet management system allows you to configure, control, debug, and manage your robots from the cloud at [https://app.viam.com](https://app.viam.com).
+Viam's fleet management allows you to configure, control, debug, and manage your robots from the cloud at [https://app.viam.com](https://app.viam.com).

 All communication happens securely over HTTPS using secret tokens that are in the robot's configuration.